-This type of disability policy directly pays your lender benefits to cover 100% of your monthly practice loan payment in the event of a disabling injury or illness.
+This type of disability policy rider on an Overhead Expense DI policy directly pays your lender benefits to cover 100% of your monthly practice loan payment in the event of a disabling injury or illness.
 In most cases, when an attorney borrows money to start a new business or buy an existing one, they are required to cover the majority of the monthly loan payment with a disability insurance policy.
 If eligible, the disability benefits are paid directly to the lender as “loss payee” to save the loan from default due to the disability of the borrower.

-BRT policies can cover up to 100% of the monthly loan payment and have a benefit period from five to 30 years (age limits do apply, ask for details).
-BRT policies have a choice of several elimination periods including one, two, three, six, or 12 months.
-Plans are very affordable.
+BRT policy riders can cover up to 100% of the monthly loan payment and have a benefit period from five to 30 years (age limits do apply, ask for details) and are very affordable.

 Disability Buy-Out Policy: